TaskMasterErnest/bash_scripts/validalnum/README.md

-This script prompts the user for an alphanumeirc string.
+This script prompts the user for an alphanumeric string.
 The input is then run against a validator to ensure it is an alphanumeric entry.